kagaimiq/jielie/datafmt/br17-fw.md

 #### pdc/pdn

-You might've noticed two 16-byte lines after these 128 bytes, what these are?
+You might've noticed that there are two 16-byte blocks coming right after the file list, what are they?

-The first one, which starts with `pdc:` is followed by a byte, whose value is set to the value of the `UPVR_CTL` parameter in the ISD config.
+The one that starts with `pdc:` is followed by a byte whose value is set to the value of the `UPVR_CTL` parameter from an ISD config file.
-That parameter by itself has two possible values: 0 or 1, thus there it will also have a value of 0x00 or 0x01.
+It is either 0 or 1, and as far as I understand, it specifies whether the version 'downgrade' is disallowed, but not sure what it actually means in practice.

-The second one, which starts with `pdn:` is followed with a string, which is the one specified in the `PDCTNAME` parameter from the same ISD config, although it's converted to lowercase first.

-Usually nobody changes the default value, so this field has something like `jl_690x` or `jl_692x` in it.
+The one that starts with `pdn:` is followed by a string which is taken from the `PDCTNAME` parameter from the ISD config file, which is then converted to lowercase.
+Usually nobody bothers to change this, so it will say something like `jl_690x` or `jl_692x`.

 ### Additional file list

 The `_____.____2` file contains additional file entries that were not listed in top-level file list.

+The file headers are stored in raw form, so we can immediatly see the following contents:

 ```
 0000d000  05 00 46 8d 00 d2 00 00  14 05 00 00 00 00 00 00  |..F.............|